 For most Australian homes, the primary source of hot water is solar water heaters.

-These highly-efficient devices help maintain an uninterrupted supply of hot water by utilizing the solar energy from the sun, collected through panels positioned on the roofs of homes.
+These highly-efficient devices help maintain an uninterrupted supply of hot water by utilising the solar energy from the sun, collected through panels positioned on the roofs of homes.
 Now, although they are pretty reliable and durable, they require routine maintenance and periodic inspections from time to time to keep them operating efficiently without hiccups.

 While you might be able to deal with some of the maintenance and inspection work on your own, others might need a professional hand.
 Nevertheless, you should know the problems you might face with the solar water heater to deal with them promptly.

-That’s why we have talked about some of the solutions to the most common solar water heater issues in this article.
+We have talked about some of the solutions to the most common solar water heater issues in this article.
 So, without further ado, let’s get started.

 Common Water Heater Issues And Their Solutions

 Here, we have talked about some of the most common water heater problems and their respective solutions:

 Often the collectors of solar panels fail to trap adequate amounts of solar energy due to broken glass.
 Therefore, you would need to have the glass of your solar panels replaced to ensure the heater is up and running.

 Another reason your heater might not be working could be that the absorber paint or the coating of your solar panel has degraded.
 In that case, you would have to repaint the panels using a heat-resistant product.

 This is another common problem that you need to be aware of.
 Like most other devices with wire connections, solar heaters are susceptible to loosened connections.
 So, if your hot water system stops working all of a sudden, chances are it is because of loose connections or open circuits.